bophelo99/LaTeX-Setup-in-VSCode-and-CV-Creation-Guide/README.md

 # LaTeX Setup and CV Creation Guide

+## 📌 Introduction
+This guide will help you:
+- Set up LaTeX in VS Code
+- Fix common errors (like latexmk not found, Docker issues, etc.)
+- Create a professional CV using LaTeX

 This guide walks you through the process of setting up **LaTeX** in **Visual Studio Code (VS Code)**, fixing common errors, and creating a **CV** using LaTeX.

+---

 ## 🚀 Prerequisites